‘Graham Duff With Night Demons’ (2014). Acrylic on canvas by Val Denham.

 He’s back!
-Once again, we’re thrilled to present a year-end music round-up from Graham Duff.
-Graham is the creator of Ideal, the cult hit dark comedy that ran for seven series on BBC Three (before some idiot cancelled it).
+Once again, we’re thrilled to present a year-end musical round-up from Graham Duff.
+Graham is the creator of Ideal, the cult hit dark comedy that ran for seven series on BBC Three (before some fucking idiot cancelled it).
 He is a well-known music fanatic and personally selected Ideal‘s eclectic soundtrack.
-Seen in a small role in Harry Potter and the Deathly Hallows as a “Death Eater,” he has recently worked on the BBC sitcom Hebburn with comedian Jason Cook and is working on an Ideal feature film.
-In 1992, Graham Duff’s one-man stage show “Burroughs,” based on the life of William S. Burroughs won him a Brighton Festival award.
+Seen in a small role in Harry Potter and the Deathly Hallows as a “Death Eater,” he is currently working on an Ideal feature film.

 The reference points are obvious; the pared back organ driven throb of Suicide and the mesmeric cyclical guitar riffs of Spacemen 3 or Loop.
 With their minimal lyrics and off the peg titles like “Never Satisfied” and “Do Not Leave Me Now,” it would be easy to dismiss The Vacant Lots as merely men mining an overfamiliar seam.
 However, at its best, their’s is a debut which burns with an iridescent light.
 This is a direct and uncluttered music that plugs right into the primal heart of rock and roll.